Congo Crisis: Belgian rule

 Colonial rule in the Congo began in the late 19th century.
 King Leopold II of Belgium, frustrated by Belgium's lack of international power and prestige, attempted to persuade the Belgian government to support colonial expansion around the then-largely unexplored Congo Basin.
 The Belgian government's ambivalence about the idea led Leopold to eventually create the colony on his own account.
 With support from a number of Western countries, who viewed Leopold as a useful buffer between rival colonial powers, Leopold achieved international recognition for a personal colony, the Congo Free State, in 1885.
-By the turn of the century, however, the violence of Free State officials against indigenous Congolese and the ruthless system of economic extraction had led to intense diplomatic pressure on Belgium to take official control of the country, which it did in 1908, creating the Belgian Congo.
+By the turn of the century, however, the violence of Free State officials against indigenous Congolese and the system of economic extraction had led to intense diplomatic pressure on Belgium to take official control of the country, which it did in 1908, creating the Belgian Congo.

 Belgian rule in the Congo was based around the "colonial trinity" (trinité coloniale) of state, missionary and private company interests.
 The privileging of Belgian commercial interests meant that capital sometimes flowed back into the Congo and that individual regions became specialised.
 On many occasions, the interests of the government and private enterprise became closely tied and the state helped companies with strikebreaking and countering other efforts by the indigenous population to better their lot.
 The country was split into nesting, hierarchically organised administrative subdivisions, and run uniformly according to a set "native policy" (politique indigène)—in contrast to the British and the French, who generally favoured the system of indirect rule whereby traditional leaders were retained in positions of authority under colonial oversight.
 There was also a high degree of racial segregation.
 Large numbers of white immigrants who moved to the Congo after the end of World War II came from across the social spectrum, but were nonetheless always treated as superior to black people.

 During the 1940s and 1950s, the Congo experienced an unprecedented level of urbanisation and the colonial administration began various development programmes aimed at making the territory into a "model colony".
 One of the results of the measures was the development of a new middle class of Europeanised African "évolués" in the cities.
 By the 1950s, the Congo had a wage labour force twice as large as that in any other African colony.
 The Congo's rich natural resources, including uranium—much of the uranium used by the U.S. nuclear programme during World War II was Congolese—led to substantial interest in the region from both the Soviet Union and the United States as the Cold War developed.